 Dram Shop Laws and DWI Wrecks

+Others could share in the liability for the crash and your injuries.
+Your attorney might investigate the possibility of dram shop liability, which could place some of the liability with the commercial seller of alcohol.
 If the drunk driver is a teen who was drinking at someone's home, the host who served the alcohol could also be held responsible.
-Hosts over the age of 21 who provided alcohol to a minor under the age of 18 could be held liable if they are not the parent, guardian, or spouse of the minor.
-There must also be proof that the adult knowingly provided the minor an alcoholic beverage or allowed the minor to drink on their property.
+Hosts over the age of 21 who knowingly provided alcohol to a minor under the age of 18 could be held liable if they are not the parent, guardian, or spouse of the minor.